How does Pathpoint handle inspections?

 In-app notifications under Recent Activity Panel

-Inspection Results
+Inspection Results & Next Steps

 Discrepancies: The inspection report may reveal discrepancies between the inspected property and the information submitted to Pathpoint on the application (for example, the building may be older than indicated).

-Pathpoint will ask you to review any discrepancies with the insured and optionally provide them with the opportunity to dispute these issues by uploading clarifications via the proof of compliance form in-app within seven days.
+Pathpoint will ask you to review any discrepancies with the insured and, optionally, provide them with the opportunity to dispute these issues by uploading clarifications via the proof of compliance form in-app within seven days.
 Learn more about uploading Proof of Compliance.

 After this review, Pathpoint will either endorse or cancel the policy as required by our insurance carriers.